 I DESIGNED A NINJA COURSE FOR SENIORS

-After an intense weekend workout of grocery shopping, picking up my laundry, and stopping at the ATM, I’m ready to flop down on my sofa for a nap.
+After an intense weekend workout of grocery shopping, picking up my dry cleaning, and stopping at the ATM, I’m ready to flop down on my sofa for a nap.
 As I approach 60, I just don’t have the stamina I did as a teenager.

 It’s not like high school, when I’d come home from a chess club meeting, exhausted, and I’d take a nap in my bedroom.